deal-machine/typescript-patterns/README.md

 <br>

-    - Strategy:
+    Strategy

-        Behavior pattern;
+        - Behavior pattern;
-        Defines a family of algorithms;
+        - Defines a family of algorithms;
-        Encapsulates each algorithm as a class;
+        - Encapsulates each algorithm as a class;
-        Makes Liskov Substitution Principle more easy to implementation;
+        - Makes Liskov Substitution Principle more easy to implementation;

     To see this pattern working, run:  `yarn strategy`